 Peggy Phelan is the Ann O’Day Maples Chair in the Arts Professor of Theater & Performance Studies and English at Stanford University, as well as the Denning Family Director of the Stanford Arts Institute.
 Phelan is the author of Unmarked: the politics of performance (Routledge, 1993); Mourning Sex: performing public memories (Routledge, 1997); and editor and contributor to Live Art in Los Angeles (Routledge, 2012).
 Phelan is also co-editor of Acting Out: Feminist Performances (University of Michigan Press, 1993) and The Ends of Performance (New York University Press, 1997).
 She has written more than sixty articles and essays in scholarly, artistic, and commercial magazines ranging from Artforum to Signs.
 She served on the Editorial Board of Art Journal and as Chair of the board.
 She has been President and Treasurer of Performance Studies international, a fellow of the Getty Research Institute and the Stanford Humanities Center, and in 2004 was a recipient of a Guggenheim Fellowship.
 She chaired the Department of Performance Studies at New York University and the Drama Department at Stanford University.

-Elizabeth Thomas is a San Francisco-based curator and writer, currently working independently.
-Her curatorial work focuses primarily on research-based commissions with artists in museum contexts and increasingly in public space.
+Elizabeth Thomas is a San Francisco-based curator and writer.
+She is also the newly appointed Director of Public Engagement at the de Young Museum, San Francisco CA. Her curatorial work focuses primarily on research-based commissions with artists in museum contexts and increasingly in public space.
 Considering primary questions of political and social engagement, her projects place an emphasis on interdisciplinarity as well as formal and conceptual experimentation, including an upcoming performance and radio series with Michael Rakowitz, Radio Silence, that considers Iraq in both its destruction and its displacements.
 In her previous curatorial positions at UC Berkeley Art Museum and Carnegie Museum of Art, she has also produced projects with Omer Fast, Futurefarmers, Jill Magid, Trevor Paglen, Jill Magid, Allison Smith, Christian Jankowski, Ahmet Ogut, and Tomas Saraceno, among others.
 She lectures and publishes frequently, and serves as Senior Lecturer in both Curatorial Practice and Graduate Fine Arts at the California College of the Arts.

 Lynn Hershman Leeson: Civic Radar is curated by Peter Weibel and Andreas Beitin, and organized by ZKM | Center for Art and Media Karlsruhe.
 The presentation at YBCA is organized by Lucía Sanromán, Director of Visual Arts, YBCA.